 Grated Parmesan cheese

-3. In a food processor, combine the butternut squash, shallot mixture, and ricotta cheese and pulse a few times to blend.
+In a food processor, combine the butternut squash mixture and ricotta cheese and pulse a few times to blend.
 Add the spices and season, to taste, with salt and pepper.
 Run the machine until the filling is smooth and fluffy.